Reasons to Apply for a Planning Permit

 You can find a land surveyor through the Association of Consulting Surveyors Victoria.
 We are unable to recommend a land surveyor and must remain impartial as part of our duties in assessing your proposal.

-Building a shed in urban and rural areas
+Building a shed in an urban area

 Placing a tiny house or caravan on your property